Saturday, December 27, 2014

 I have the So Long Seinfeld edition of Entertainment Weekly, so I could check episode titles as well as refresh my memory.

 1. The Rye--this is my hands-down, all-time favorite episode.
 When George appears at the Rosses' window with a fishing rod, I was reminded of some of the classic gags of I Love Lucy.
-Then George thinks he succeeds and turns around to see Susan and her parents; I couldn't stop laughing.
+Just as George thinks he succeeds and turns around to see Susan and her parents; I couldn't stop laughing.
 The episode also included a Beef-a Reeno eating horse, a bad result from oral sex, and mugging an "old bag."
 Hilarious

 2. The Boyfriend--with guest star Keith Hernandez.
 We get the lowdown on helping someone move, a Mets inspired spoof of JFK and some great George work to extend his unemployment benefits